NOTICE: We do not yet know if this Retreat will be:

 This retreat will be highly relevant both to mindfulness students interested in deepening their practice and to teachers of mindfulness who would like to strengthen their background understanding of the Buddhist roots of MBSR.

-Simple accommodations (single occupancy in most cases) and all meals will be included.
+Simple accommodations and all meals will be included.

-Details on what to bring will be sent upon registration.
+Details on what to bring will be sent by Indralaya upon registration.

-Starts Tuesday, with 3 PM check-in.
-Closes the following Sunday, by 11 AM.
+Starts Wednesday, with 3 PM check-in.
+Closes the following Monday, with 11 AM check-out.
 Shuttle service from the ferry is available (details below).